hyperoslo/Cache/README.md

 ### Storage

-`Cache` is built based on [Chain-of-responsibility pattern](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern), in which there are many processing objects, each knows how to do 1 task and delegate to the next one.
+`Cache` is built based on [Chain-of-responsibility pattern](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern), in which there are many processing objects, each knows how to do 1 task and delegates to the next one.
 But that's just implementation detail.
 All you need to know is `Storage`, it saves and loads `Codable` objects.

 `Storage` has disk storage and an optional memory storage.
 Memory storage should be less time and memory consuming, while disk storage is used for content that outlives the application life-cycle, see it more like a convenient way to store user information that should persist across application launches.